kneelinghorse/Cross-Protocol-Manifest-System/.changeset/README.md

 4. When you're ready to release, run `pnpm version-packages` to apply bumps.
 5. Push the release PR — merging it triggers the publish workflow.

-All scoped packages are published publicly to npm under the `@proto` organization.
-Internal helpers (`@proto/utils`) remain ignored/private.
+All scoped packages are published publicly to npm under the `@cpms` organization.
+Internal helpers (`@cpms/utils`) remain ignored/private.